Negrini085/PhotoNim/docs/roadmap/geometry.md

 </div>
 <div style="height: 25px;"></div>

+The transformations we want to have avilable in PhotoNim are:
+- rotation
+- scaling
+- translation
+- identity

+and possible combinations of the ones previously listed.
-The transformations of interest to us are rotation, scaling, and translation.
-We have opted to implement them as different ```kind``` of transformations due to challenges encountered with inheritance in Nim.
+We have opted to implement them as different ```kind``` of the ```Transformation type``` due to challenges encountered with inheritance in Nim.
-The total number of transformation types is six, as we have also taken into account the identity transformation and the possibility of generic and composite transformations.
+The total number of transformation types is six, as we have also taken into account the possibility of generic and composite transformations.

 ```nim
 type